mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 import Syntax from '@theme/Syntax';

 In this guide, we will look into contract interactions on Mavryk.
 We will provide examples of how one contract can invoke and create other contracts on the same chain.
-We will also describe the execution model Tezos contracts live in and see how it is different from a more conventional "direct calls" model.
+We will also describe the execution model Mavryk contracts live in and see how it is different from a more conventional "direct calls" model.

 ## Internal operations